SUSTAINABILITY

 Biochar 100% Hemp

-• Green & Growth's biochar has important environmental benefits:
+- Green & Growth biochar has important environmental benefits.

-• Some of them, as is the case with our lignocellulosic fibers, derive from the benefits inherent in their starting plant material, hemp.
+- Some of them, as it occurs with our lignocellulosic fibers, derive from the benefits of their starting plant material, hemp.
+These environmental benefits from the use of hemp as a raw material are included in the product description.

-• Biochar establishes a complex organic-mineral relationship by interacting with and facilitating the relationship between plant roots, microorganisms and other organic matter, proteins and other nutrients dissolved in the soil water.
+- Biochar establishes a complex organic-mineral relationship by interacting and facilitating the relationship between plant roots as well, microorganisms and the rest of the organic matter, proteins and other nutrients dissolved in the soil water.

-• Biochar improves water and nutrient retention, preventing leaching and favoring the establishment of beneficial microbiota communities in its porous structure.
-This increases the soil's natural regeneration and regulation capacity, improving nutrient bioavailability and overall fertility, which reduces the need for irrigation and soil fertilization.
+- Biochar improves the retention of water and its nutrients, by avoiding leaching and by favoring the establishment of beneficial microbiota communities in its porous structure.
+This increases the natural regeneration and regulation capacity of soil, improving also the bioavailability of nutrients and fertility in general, which reduces the need for irrigation and fertilization of the soil.

-• The production method used in our biochar reuses the syngas produced during the pyrolysis of the hemp biomass itself to feed the furnace and achieve higher temperatures.
+- The production method used in our biochar reuses syngas produced during the pyrolysis of hemp biomass itself to feed back into the oven and to achieve higher temperatures.
 This prevents this syngas from being emitted into the atmosphere during the production of our biochar, in addition to saving the use of other fuel sources.

-• During pyrolysis, secondary bio-oil is recovered to produce biochar.
-This bio-oil is being investigated for further purification and use in products such as wood vinegar or wood tar.
-Wood vinegar has value as an insect repellent in agriculture; wood tar has therapeutic value, being included in numerous ointments, as well as having industrial value for its adhesive, sealing or waterproofing properties in products such as varnishes, pavements, waterproofing and similar.
+- During pyrolysis, bio-oils secondary to biochar production are recovered.
+This bio-oil is being investigated for its subsequent purification and its use in products such as wood vinegar or wood tar.
+Wood vinegar has an insect repellent value in agriculture; on the other hand, wood tar has a therapeutic value, being included in numerous ointments, as well as having an industrial value for its adhesive, sealing or waterproofing properties in similar products such as varnishes, flooring, and waterproofing.

-• Finally, biochar is considered one of the methods of choice for sequestering carbon, hence the existence of numerous international programs, such as FAO's RECSOIL, aimed at recarbonizing soils through the addition of biochar in an attempt to mitigate the effects of climate change, as well as for its multiple benefits in preparing the soil to withstand inclement weather.
+- Finally, biochar is considered one of the choice methods to sequester carbon, hence there are numerous international programs, such as RECSOIL from FAO, aimed at recarbonizing soils by adding biochar in an attempt to mitigate the effects of climate change, as well as its multiple benefits when it happens to preparing soil to resist inclement weather.